FAQs

 From 2016 to 2020, I worked with adults and older adults experiencing anxiety, depression, agoraphobia, PTSD, complex PTSD, and chronic medical conditions.
 I also gained extensive experience supporting people navigating dementia, end-of-life concerns, death with dignity, and the emotional challenges of hiring caregivers or transitioning into adult family homes or assisted living facilities.

 In 2020, I started my private practice, focusing on working with adults who are struggling with anxiety, depression, trauma, CPTSD, and issues with their original family.
 Since then, I noticed my clients doing better by being able to heal their inner child, increase their capacity to cope with difficult emotions, be able to view their trauma from the distance, and able to cope and communicate their needs better.
-I use EMDR therapy, IFS therapy, and Somatic Experiencing as my main modalities to help my clients.
+I use EMDR therapy, Brainspotting, IFS therapy, and Somatic Experiencing as my main modalities to help my clients.
+I am now also using the Gottman methods and IFIO in couples intensives.

 *What is my deductible, and has it been met?